interlock-network/interlock-docs/whitepaper.md

 macroeconomic indicators like GDP, unemployment, inflation, and interest-rates and *tuning* those macroeconomic variables will create the most desirable outcomes for all of humanity).
-Put differently, one school thinks that individual behavior and actions *cause* the economy,, while the other school thinks that the economy *causes* individual actions and behavior.
+Put differently, one school thinks that individual behavior and actions *cause* the economy, while the other school thinks that the economy *causes* individual actions and behavior.
 To be clear, we are not taking sides, both points of view are correct they just disagree about the *relative* value of one